Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/12 Chapter-10 The Ruins Of Berez.md

 The standing stones are nonmagical.
 However, druid characters who enter the circle can sense that powerful gods once blessed this site, and that it still holds some measure of power.
 They can also sense one of its properties, namely that creatures within the circle can't be targeted by any divination magic or perceived through magical scrying sensors.

 The circle has another property that druid characters can't sense but might discover when they use the Wild Shape feature within the circle's confines.
 Any druid that uses the Wild Shape feature within the circle gains the maximum number of hit points available to the new form.
-For example, a druid character using the Wild Shape feature to assume the form of a giant eagle would have 44 (`dice: 4d10 + 4|avg` (`4d10 + 4`)) hit points while in that form.
+For example, a druid character using the Wild Shape feature to assume the form of a giant eagle would have `dice: 4d10 + 4|avg` (`4d10 + 4`) hit points while in that form.

 At your discretion, the circle might have other strange properties that have been forgotten over time.
 Although she knows something of the circle's history, Muriel is unaware of its properties.